techqueria/website/content/about/code-of-conduct/committees/trust-and-safety.md

 ## Slack Channel

-The private channel will be `#committee-trust-safety` for discussions of reports.
+For committee updates and collaboration, the private channel is `#committee-trust-safety`.

+All Code of Conduct reports pipe to the private channel `#meta-coc-reports`.

 ## Bias